 What makes a church successful?
 How is a mature church developed?
-According to Paul it is generally the same things that make a football team successful: committed ownership, good coaching, good teamwork, good understanding of the game plan, a commitment to the plan, lots of hard work and practice, and teamwork.
+According to Paul, it is generally the same things that make a football team successful: committed ownership, good coaching, good teamwork, a good understanding of the game plan, a commitment to the plan, lots of hard work and practice, and teamwork.
 While individual talent on a football team is good to have, without the other things it won’t win a championship.
 In Ephesians 4:11-16, while Paul does not directly compare the church to a football team, he does describe it using many of those attributes that make pretty much any team, or organization, successful.

 It is important for a football team to have an owner who is willing to foot the bill for all the expenses necessary for a winning team.
-Without the deep pockets, and a willingness to make a significant investment, the team will end up mired in mediocrity, or worse.
+Without deep pockets, and a willingness to make a significant investment, the team will end up mired in mediocrity, or worse.

 But Paul tells us here that the role of our coaches is to equip, or prepare, us for accomplishing the work of the church.
 The coach has a very important place in the working of the team.
 But we should never expect the coach to be taking the field to do our job.
-The coaches responsibility is to lead in the development of the game plan and then to properly train the players to execute the plan.
+The coach’s responsibility is to lead in the development of the game plan and then to properly train the players to execute the plan.

 Understanding Our Roles

 My pastor’s role, according to this passage, is to train me to do the work of the church.
 And to do that effectively, he needs to be working with the owner to develop the game plan for the church.
-Once that is done then he will be able to equip me to accomplish it.
+Once that is done, he will be able to equip me to accomplish it.
 Without the coach having a good game plan, what will he be equipping me for?

 My job, as a player on the field, is to allow the coach to train me.
 And once trained, to go out and give my best.
-My job does not include second guessing the coach, or doing what I want.
+My job does not include second-guessing the coach, or doing what I want.
 Imagine what would happen to a football team if every player ignored the coach and did what they wanted to.
-Why should we suppose it would be any different for a church?
+Why should we suppose it would be any different for a mature church?

 Understanding the Game Plan

 The coach has responsibility for the development of the plan that will enable the team, or body, to reach that end state.
-But it is also important that the players on the team understand the game plan as well; if we don’t, how will we ever hit the desired end state of a unified, mature, Christ-like body.
+But it is also important that the players on the team understand the game plan as well; if we don’t, how will we ever hit the desired end state of a unified, mature, Christ-like body?
 I need to know where we are going and how I fit into the plan to get us there.

 Commitment to the Game Plan

 How important is commitment, or buy-in, to the game plan?
-Without it there will be the tendency to change direction every time some more appealing ministry plan comes along.
+Without it, there will be the tendency to change direction every time some more appealing ministry plan comes along.
 Or anytime we don’t get instant results.
 A football team, with a good set of coaches, will not let setbacks early in the game throw them into confusion.
 They don’t dump the game plan and immediately try some other approach at the first sign of failure.
-Instead they stick with the plan until it bears fruit.
+Instead, they stick with the plan until it bears fruit.

-One of the goals of developing a unified, mature, Christ-like body is that we will not be turned aside to some other course when success does not come instantly.
+One of the goals of developing a unified, mature, Christ-like church is that we will not be turned aside to some other course when success does not come instantly.
 There are so many ‘programs’ available, some good and some not so very good.
-Jumping from program to program trying to find something that will work will leave a body in a constant state of upheaval, going nowhere.
+Jumping from program to program, trying to find something that will work will leave a body in a constant state of upheaval, going nowhere.
 We need to stick to the game plan put together by the coaching staff and approved by the owner.
 It’s the only way for us to be successful.

 Hard Work and Practice